django-cms/django-filer/docs/installation.rst

         url(r'^', include('filer.server.urls')),
     )

-By default files with permissions are served directly by `django`_.
-That is acceptable in a development environment, but very bad for performance in production.
-See the docs on :ref:`how to serve files more efficiently
+By default files with permissions are served directly by the `django`_ process.
+That is acceptable in a development environment, but is very bad for performance and security in production.
+See the :ref:`file permission docs <server>` on how to serve files more efficiently and how use custom storage backends.
-<server>`.

 subject location aware cropping ...............................